madetech/learn/core-skills/frontend-web-development/rhino-assessee.md

 ## Semantic HTML

-The first stage is an assessment of your ability to use semantic HTML.

 We have [prepared a HTML page][rhino-semantic-html-page], and you will need to change the HTML for more semantic version.